Théodore Anne

 Théodore Anne (7 April 1797 – 12 August 1869) was a French playwright, librettist, and novelist.

-Engaged in the army in 1814, until the July Revolution of 1830 he was a member of the compagnie de Noailles then, still faithful to the Bourbons, he resigned.
+Anne joined the army in 1814, and served as a member of the compagnie de Noailles until 1830 when, in the wake of the July Revolution, being still faithful to the Bourbons, he resigned.

 An editor at the journal La France, a drama critic for the L'Union journal and a collaborator with Revue et gazette des théâtres, he authored numerous plays which were presented on the most significant Parisian stages of the 19th century: Théâtre du Vaudeville, Théâtre de la Gaité, Théâtre de l'Ambigu-Comique, Académie royale de musique, Théâtre des Nouveautés etc.